awidmer123/RNA_Seq/scripts/2_Mapping/README.md

 ## Mapping — HISAT2 & Samtools Pipeline

-This directory contains the scripts used to run the RNA-seq mapping workflow on the SLURM cluster.
+This directory contains the scripts used to run the RNA-seq mapping workflow.
 The pipeline extracts splice/exon information, builds the HISAT2 genome index, aligns paired-end FASTQ reads, and converts the resulting SAM files into sorted/indexed BAM files using samtools inside an Apptainer container.

 ## Scripts overview